This post may contain affiliate links. Please see my disclosure policy for more details.

 The main reason we stayed in Strahan was to join the beautiful World-Heritage Cruise on Gordon River (see below), but you can also stop at Montezuma Falls on the way back up to Devonport; it’s the highest waterfall in Tasmania!

-Gordon River World Heritage Cruise: We loved this relaxing catamaran cruise from Strahan, which includes a buffet lunch, rainforest walk and a guided tour of Sarah Island, Australia’s first penal settlement, where the guide will share lots of gruesome tales!
+- Gordon River World Heritage Cruise (from $135): We loved this relaxing catamaran cruise from Strahan, which includes a buffet lunch, rainforest walk and a guided tour of Sarah Island, Australia’s first penal settlement, where the guide will share lots of gruesome tales!
 The scenery along the tranquil, inky black Gordon River is absolutely stunning!